DMKEBUSINESSGMBH/typo3-mksanitizedparameters/Documentation/Introduction/Index.rst

 in the parameter array or common for every possible position or even default for all parameters, which are not configured.

+This way possible attacks like MySQL injections can be prevented even for parameters where attack potential was not suspected.
+So unclosed security holes are harder or even not at all exploited.

+Taking care of the correct data type of a parameter is now done in one single place.
+You don't need to call intval() for numeric parameters every time you use them (e.g. in a MySQL query).
+You can use them safe and directly without any further action at any place you want.
+You just have to provide the correct rule/configuration to be sure your code is not vulnerable to MySQL injections etc.

 The sanitizing itself is done through the filter function of PHP.
 So you can take full advantage of it's features.